 And remember to share your wins along the way as well.
 You will find it will lift you up and your fellow members too.

 This is an excellent online support group for parents, grandparents and guardians of sexually abused children.
-They have lots of experience ranging from getting support for themselves and the children to legal experience with the courts and child protective services, to dealing with trauma within the family including the effects on other siblings as well.
+They have lots of experience ranging from getting support for themselves and the children, to legal experience with the courts and child protective services, to dealing with trauma within the family–including the effects of CSA on other siblings.

 Click here ==> NAASCA: Online Resources